-3 Why do you think Hindus cremate (burn) rather

-4 The practice of sati has been outlawed in India since 1829.
+- 3 Why do you think Hindus cremate (burn) rather than bury their dead? - 4 The practice of sati has been outlawed in India since 1829.
 Yet some Indian women, especially in rural parts, still choose to sacrifice their lives in this way.
 Record your thoughts about this situation.